8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 This has led me to adjust the targets for each of the individual funds.

-I appreciate Personal Capital's grid-view, however, they sub-divide for alternatives and Real Estate in a way that wasn't giving me the picture in a way that helps my brain.

-Now, I don’t need to rely on Portfolio Visualizer, that seems limited to small-, mid-, and large-cap, without adding value, growth, and blend or Personal Capital's grid-view that has more buckets than I want.
-Instead, I can use the Morningstar grid data for each security and let the spreadsheet build it.
+With this move, I don’t need to rely on Portfolio Visualizer, which seems limited to small-, mid-, and large-cap, without adding value, growth, and blend or Personal Capital's grid-view that has more buckets than I want.
+Instead, I can use the Morningstar grid data for each security and let the spreadsheet build the view for me.

 My current, personal blended portfolio looks something like this for targets:

 - Large-cap value: Roughly 8 percent.
+- Large-cap blend: Roughly 12 percent.
 - Large-cap growth: Roughly 15 percent.
-- Large-cap blend: Roughly 12 percent.
 - Mid-cap value: Roughly 8 percent.
+- Mid-cap blend: Roughly 14 percent.
 - Mid-cap growth: Roughly 8 percent.
-- Mid-cap blend: Roughly 14 percent.
 - Small-cap value: Roughly 13 percent.
+- Large-cap bland: Roughly 15 percent.
 - Small-cap growth: Roughly 7 percent.
-- Large-cap bland: Roughly 15 percent.

-The previous list includes the 401k from my previous employer, which I'm planning to roll into my Traditional Individual Retirement Account.
+The list includes the 401k from my previous employer, which I'm planning to roll into my Traditional IRA.
 I'll sell everything from all three funds, however, only two (the small- and mid-cap funds will stay gone).

 The mix after doing the rollover will look something like this:

 - Large-cap value: Roughly 8 percent.
+- Large-cap blend: Roughly 11 percent (changed, lower).
 - Large-cap growth: Roughly 15 percent.
-- Large-cap blend: Roughly 11 percent (changed, lower).
 - Mid-cap value: Roughly 8 percent.
+- Mid-cap blend: Roughly 12 percent (changed, lower).
 - Mid-cap growth: Roughly 9 percent (changed, higher).
-- Mid-cap blend: Roughly 12 percent (changed, lower).
 - Small-cap value: Roughly 13 percent.
+- Small-cap blend: Roughly 15 percent.
 - Small-cap growth: Roughly 7 percent.
-- Small-cap blend: Roughly 15 percent.

 For a basis of comparison, the following is for the Vanguard S&P 500 fund, which is quite similar to other, similar index funds:

 - Large-cap value: Roughly 18 percent.
+- Large-cap blend: Roughly 31 percent.
 - Large-cap growth: Roughly 36 percent.
-- Large-cap blend: Roughly 31 percent (changed, lower).
 - Mid-cap value: Roughly 4 percent.
-- Mid-cap growth: Roughly 3 percent (changed, higher).
+- Mid-cap growth: Roughly 3 percent.
-- Mid-cap blend: Roughly 9 percent (changed, lower).
+- Mid-cap blend: Roughly 9 percent.
 - Small-cap value: Roughly 0 percent.
 - Small-cap growth: Roughly 0 percent.
 - Small-cap blend: Roughly 0 percent.

+(To read more on calculating the matrix, check out: [Calculate portfolio matrix](/essays-and-editorials/finances/calculate-portfolio-matrix/).)

-Right now, I'm severely underweight in the multi-factor fund and overweight in the extended market fund.
+Right now, I'm severely underweight in the multi-factor fund and slightly overweight in the extended market fund.

-I'll continue buying the multi-factor fund via M1 Finance and my recalibrated total United States equities Pie; while still following the plan laid out in the [Closing out M1 Finance section](#closing-out-m1-finance) and my [investment policy](/experiences/finances/investment-policy/).

 Note: Even though I’m shifting the targets for the funds in a way that makes the individual securities out of balance, the macro-allocations are still in balance.